 And for an oh-so-brief second, it appeared Hutton would shoot it down the ice and cap off Thursday’s victory in the craziest of fashions by scoring his first NHL goal.

-“My first thought was he was 100 percent going to get it,” Sabres winger Evan Rodrigues said after the Sabres prepared for tonight’s road tilt against the Washington Capitals.
+“My first thought was he was 100 percent going to get it,” winger Evan Rodrigues said after the Sabres prepared for tonight’s road game against the Washington Capitals.
 “My second thought was I was (ticked) because he fanned on it.
 He can shoot the puck and that was not his best effort.”

 Hutton couldn’t raise the puck high enough.
 Arizona Coyotes star Oliver Ekman-Larsson blocked the shot, stymieing what would’ve been an incredible goal.